 People see success but don't see what one must do and endure to achieve it.
 It's the same with having a website.
 Visitors (even owners) see the pretty design or exciting content, but they don't know what's behind all that.

-If you’re among those who still don’t know what kind of heavy-lifting is necessary for a website functioning, check our previous article.
+If you’re among those who still don’t know what kind of heavy lifting is necessary for a website to function, check our previous article.
 We talked about Content Management Systems and how they work. ( Traditional VS Headless CMS) Today, we want to speak about the top 5 advantages of headless CMS over a traditional CMS.
 These are the top five reasons technical people enjoy working with headless and why business owners love it.

 1. API Content Delivery is THE best headless CMS advantage